Local Prohibition Case

 Ontario (AG) v Canada (AG), also known as the Local Prohibition Case, is a significant Canadian constitutional decision by the Judicial Committee of the Privy Council, at that time the highest court in the British Empire, including Canada.
 It was one of the first cases to enunciate core principles of the federal peace, order and good government power.

 Background

-In addition to the scheme provided by the Canada Temperance Act for prohibiting the sale of liquor, the Legislative Assembly of Ontario passed the Local Option Act, which was virtually identically in content.
+In addition to the scheme provided by the Canada Temperance Act for prohibiting the sale of liquor, the Legislative Assembly of Ontario passed the Local Option Act, which was virtually identical in content.
 In 1895, the Supreme Court of Canada issued two conflicting judgments on the matter: